Politics and religion both are born of documents and of blood. And both documents and blood form the primary sources of the following investigation.

 It took me about two years to finish the three volumes of Peter Levenda’s Sinister Forces.
 Not because they were that long, but because he provides an incredible amount to process.
-For fans of esoteric, “fringe” history, this book is a must-have; though when you take out the musings on synchronicity and the occult, the series is pretty much straight, sourced history.
+For fans of the esoteric, this book is a must-have; though when you take out the musings on synchronicity and the occult, the series is pretty much straight, sourced history.

 Levenda is an author I trust.
 And if you are going to take the slow-dive down the 100-story secret underground rabbit hole of American history that is being offered with a book like Sinister Forces, you need somebody you can trust.
 Anything else is Chapel Perilous-ville.

 The sub-title of Sinister Forces is, “A Grimoire Of American Political Witchcraft.”
 And there is a deeply interwoven, operatic, eldritch quality to Levenda’s writing here—very reminiscent of H.P.
 Lovecraft in spots—which really does give the books an aura of something arcane…something you are definitely “stepping into” when you make the commitment to see it through.